 Standards Concepts Competencies Vocabulary Materials, Activities, Assessments

 Which content What students need to What students need to Vocabulary is pulled Resources List all of the

 standard are being know. be able to do (skills): from the Keystone List all of our assessments

 addressing?
 Be Concepts are derived Competencies are the vocabulary, materials, resources (formative,

-specific about what from the Standards actual tasks the students standards, concepts, and instructional summative, and
+specific about what from the Standards actual tasks the standards, concepts, and instructional summative, and

-it is reinforced and must be able to do in and competencies materials that will be / project-based
+it is reinforced and students must be able to and competencies materials that will be / project-based

-how they are order to demonstrate and may repeat could be used, as well learning that could
+how they are do in order to and may repeat could be used, as well learning that could

-reiforcing it. mastery of the concept. across units. as online resources. be used in this unit,
+reiforcing it. demonstrate mastery of across units. as online resources. be used in this unit,

+the concept.
 Include suggested that prove mastery.

 instructional activities You should also

 and strategies to help include diagnostic

 students master the assessments as

 concept and meet the appropriate.

-competencies
+TEMPLATE. competencies

 TEMPLATE:

-Leave this template
+Leave this

-blank so it can be
+template blank so

-copied onto
+it can be copied onto additional

-additional pages.

-Once you have
+pages.
+Once you

-copied this
+have copied this

 template onto the

 next page, please

 delete this "red"

 text so you can

 type in the new

 information.